Tsinghua University: Graduate School at Shenzhen

-International students are encouraged to participate in various extracurricular activities and join the student associations of the university.
-FSAO also organizes extracurricular activities for international students, including welcome party for new students, New Year's party, graduation party, visits to Chinese cultural and historical destinations, sports competitions, etc.

 Campus

-The campus of Tsinghua University is located in northwest Beijing, in the Haidian district, which was designated for universities and other academic institutes.
+The campus of Tsinghua University is located in northwest Beijing, in the Haidian district.

-It is located on the former site of Qing dynasty royal gardens and retains Chinese-style landscaping as well as traditional buildings, but many of its buildings are also in the Western-style, reflecting the American influence in its history.
-Along with its rival and neighbor the Peking University, it is known throughout China and the wider world for having one of the most beautiful campuses.
 Tsinghua University's campus was named one of the most beautiful college campuses in the world by a panel of architects and campus designers in Forbes in 2010; it was the only university in Asia on the list.

 Numerous architects were involved in the designing of buildings on the campus.
-American architect Henry Killam Murphy (1877-1954), a Yale graduate, designed early buildings such as the Grand Auditorium, the Roosevelt Memorial Gymnasium, the Science Building and the east side of the Old Library.
+American architect Henry Killam Murphy (1877–1954), a Yale graduate, designed the Grand Auditorium, the Roosevelt Memorial Gymnasium, the Science Building and the east side of the Old Library.
 Yang Tingbao designed the Observatory, the Life Sciences building, the Mingzhai of the student dormitory buildings and the middle and west side of the Old Library.
 Shen Liyuan designed the Mechanical Engineering Hall, the Chemistry Hall and the Aviation Hall.
+Zhuang Jun designed the Civil Engineering Hall, Zhaolan Yuan, and the West Dormitories.
 T. Chuang, a 1914 graduate of the University of Illinois at Urbana–Champaign, helped design the campus grounds of the Tsinghua University with influences of Neoclassical and Palladian architectural styles and architectures.
+Zhang Bo designed the Shengyinyuan.
 Other notable 20th-century Chinese architects such as Li Daozeng, Zhou Weiquan, Wang Guoyu and Guan Zhaoye have all designed various buildings on the Tsinghua University campus.

 The university's Institute of Nuclear and New Energy Technology is on a separate campus in a northern suburb of Beijing.

 The Tsinghua History Museum covers a construction area of 5,060 m2.
 A collection of old documents, pictures, artworks, maps, graphics, videos and music tells the visitors the history of Tsinghua University.
 The exhibition also pays tribute to the people who contributed to the development of the institution.
+The university also operates its own art museum, the Tsinghua University Art Museum, which derives its collection from the university's Academy of Arts & Design since 1956.